faust64/highwaytohell/README.md

    key names, as listed in the zones table
  * signedzones: storing base64-encoded DNSSEC zones, once they're signed, for our neighbors to get their copy. mapped to a domain
+ * config: a dummy table we would keep our schema verion into, so our database upgrade script can identify which patches to skip or apply.

 ## Workers